ccallawa/alyvix_doc/install.rst

 Install
 #######

-Alyvix is implemented as a Python package.
-Once you check that your system is compatible, the instructions for installing Python, Alyvix, and its dependencies will guide you through the installation process.
+Alyvix is implemented as a *pip* package in **Python 3**.
+Once you check that your system is compatible, the instructions for installing Python and Alyvix will guide you through the process.

 Note that Alyvix 3 is :warn:`not` backwards compatible with Alyvix 2.